0xvpr/SCCT-Trainer/README.md

 - ~~Special cases such as trying to teleport without first equipping weapon~~ <i>(patched May 05, 2021)</i>
 - ~~Special cases such as trying to toggle no recoil without first equipping weapon~~ <i>(patched May 05, 2021)</i>

 The entity list is also extremely illusive.
-Sometimes functions that include the EntityList Object end up returning
-<code>NULL</code> due to its random nature.
-The hacks that rely on the EntityList Object tend to work less reliably
+Sometimes functions that include the EntityList Object end up returning NULL due to its random nature.
+The hacks that rely on the EntityList Object tend to work
-as multiple levels are completed.
+less reliably as multiple levels are completed.

 ### Goals
  - [x] Find reliable weapon pointer <i>(patched March 12, 2021)</i>